-As a potential new member, PNMs will be supported for success through the mandatory PNM rush orientation, and the two nights of house preview.
+As a potential new member, PNMs will be supported for success through the mandatory PNM rush orientation, and the two nights of chapter preview.
 During this time, Rush Mentors will be there every step to answer questions to help PNMs be more confident and comfortable in the process.

 Part 2 – Self-guided process

-- As a potential new member, one will go through a self-guided process during rush week.
+As a potential new member, one will go through a self-guided process during rush week.
 It will be on the PNM to seek a bid from any of the IFC chapters.

-- The mandatory PNM rush orientation is designed for potential new members to be introduced to their Rush Mentors, gain required information about the rush process, ask any questions one may have, and begin to establish relationships with chapters and their peers.
+The mandatory PNM rush orientation is designed for potential new members to be introduced to their Rush Mentors, gain required information about the rush process, ask any questions one may have, and begin to establish relationships with chapters and their peers.

-- House preview is a two-night process for potential new members to have 10-minute introductory conversations, at each IFC chapter facility, with brothers to learn about the organization and the brotherhood.
+Chapter preview is a two-night process for potential new members to have 10-minute introductory conversations, at each IFC chapter facility, with brothers to learn about the organization and the brotherhood.
 PNMs will be placed into groups with other PNMs and travel in their group, guided by their Rush Mentors, from chapter facility to chapter facility.

-- During rush week, potential new members will be on their own to visit each chapter facility that they wish, to seek out a bid for membership.
+During rush week, potential new members will be on their own to visit each chapter facility that they wish, to seek out a bid for membership.

-- Rush week will be from Tuesday, January 22, 2019 to Thursday, January 24, 2019 from 7-10 p.m. each night.
+Rush week will be from Monday, September 16th to Thursday, September 20th from 7-10 p.m. each night.

 *Please note that chapters may elect to close earlier than 10 p.m.*

-- A Rush Mentor is a mentor-like “big brother” figure for potential new members during the rush process.
+A Rush Mentor is a mentor-like “big brother” figure for potential new members during the rush process.
 Rush Mentors will be there to help PNMs be more COMFORTABLE and CONFIDENT at rush.